Boyadjie/angular-training/Workbook/08_services.md

 - Provide the token using a `ValueProvider` with the value _"Bienvenue sur Zenika Ecommerce"_

-- Inject the token in the `AppComponent` to display the app title
+- Inject the token in the `App` to display the app title

 <div class="pb"></div>